star2star/react-verto-communicator/documents/alertLog-spec.md

 # Component Name:  AlertLog   #
 # 1. Functional Description #

-AlertLog is a simple list component displaying AlertLogItem components.
+AlertLog is a simple list component displaying AlertLogItem components in a modal that appears when **View Alert Log** is clicked in the **Info Menu**.
+The alerts can be cleared from the log by clicking on the **Clear Alerts** button.

 # 2. Visual Design #